larzw/dissertation/README.md

 # dissertation
 dissertation

-* you need linpack to run the code.
+* you need Lapack to run the code.